KillerOfPie/upkg/README.md

 **Goal**: Same syntax for all flavors of Linux for most frequent tasks.
 **Name**: **upkg**  (or **rosetta** or better idea?  --> I plan to ask for the name at install).

-You can see it as a package manager proxy: This is just a script, voluntarily kept simple to that you can check what it does in 1 minute.
+You can see it as a package manager proxy, or a wrapper: This is just a script, voluntarily kept simple to that you can check what it does in 1 minute.

 > **Supports**:  dnf, yum, zypper, apt-get, pacman, emerge, tazpkg, xbps, pkg_add, brew (mostly untested, this is alpha version)
 > So all flavors of: Arch, Red Hat/Fedora, Debian/Ubuntu, SLES/openSUSE, Gentoo/calculate, Slitaz, Void linux, openBSD, MacOS